rbowen/presentations/mod_rewrite_training/slides.md

 ---

 ## [NE]

-- Prevent mod_rewrite from applying hexcode escaping of special characters in the result of the rewrite. * Not to be confused with [B]
+- Prevent mod_rewrite from applying hexcode escaping of special characters in the result of the rewrite.
+- Not to be confused with [B]

 ---

-TODO [NE] example
+## [NE]

+        RewriteRule "^/anchor/(.+)" "/bigpage.html#$1" [NE,R]

+The above example will redirect `/anchor/xyz` to `/bigpage.html#xyz` Omitting the [NE] will result in the # being converted to its hexcode equivalent, `%23`, which will then result in a 404 Not Found error condition.

 ---

 ## [NS]

 - Causes a rule to be skipped if the current request is an internal sub-request.
+- Subrequests are things like server-side includes, or a -U check ("Does this URL exist?" check.
+See later.)

 ---